yeetzone/docker-dontstarvetogether/README.md

 ## Frequently Asked Questions

-- **Does Docker automatically restart a running DST:A Dedicated Server when the host-system is rebooted?**
-  Yes.

 - **On which operating systems can I run Docker and the DST:A Dedicated Server?**
   Docker runs natively on Linux, but there are official solutions for running Docker on Windows and OSX.
   Have a look at Docker's [Kitematic][docker-kitematic] and Docker's [Toolbox][docker-kitematic].